 Greenhouse and Conservatory Information

-The Plant Biology (PLB) Greenhouse and Conservatory is operated by the Department of Plant Biology, College of Science at Southern Illinois University.
+The Plant Biology (PLB) Greenhouse and Conservatory is operated by the Plant Biology Program, College of Science at Southern Illinois University.
 Its purpose is to support the educational and research goals of that College as well as other campus units.
 These include:

 - providing PLB faculty and students with growing space and professional advice on growing plants for various research projects.